 2. Your clinical background will help you

 You are already a trained clinician, so you bring many benefits to your clients.
-Training to become a sex therapist can help you be a better clinician.
+Training to become a certified sex therapist can help you be a better clinician.
 You may find that your current clinical style evolves as you learn new sex therapy exercises and approaches.

 As a licensed mental health therapist, licensed marriage and family therapist, or licensed social worker you already know the ethics involved in working with individuals.
 Your understanding and ability to provide the best clinical care will be enhanced as you train to be a sex therapist.